appliedcognetics/esgWorkshop/src/workshop/documents/part_00.1.md

 - Click Register
 -

-# Parameters needed for the Application
+# Parameters needed for the Application Function App.
 These values will need to be set in the function app config file according to the setup documentation above.

 1. SearchIndexerName :  In Azure Search,create an indexer with the name : `azureblob-indexer`